Cosmin-Croitoriu/bank_tech_kata/README.md

 The Statement class:
   - I have created a 'Statement' class that will be responsible for printing the transactions in reverse order.
+  - I also included a top text method for a clearer display of the statement